405 KAR 20:080. In situ processing.

 STATUTORY AUTHORITY: KRS 350.028, 350.151, 350.465

-NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 350 in pertinent part requires the cabinet to promulgate environmental protection performance standards for all surface coal mining and reclamation operations.
-This administrative regulation sets forth certain performance standards for in situ processing activities.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 350 requires the cabinet to promulgate administrative regulations that establish environmental protection performance standards for all surface coal mining and reclamation operations.
+This administrative regulation establishes certain performance standards for in situ processing activities.

 Section 1.
 Performance Standards.
 (1) The permittee who conducts in situ processing activities shall comply with 405 KAR Chapter 18 and this section.

 (2) In situ processing activities shall be planned and conducted to minimize disturbance to the prevailing hydrologic balance by: